chrismaree/chrismaree/README.md

 Hi 👋!
 I’m Chris and I am a full stack developer who fell down the Ethereum & DeFi rabbit hole.
-I’ve been involved in a bunch of different opensourced projects and startups, you can check them out below.
+I’ve been involved in a bunch of different opensource projects and startups, you can check them out below.

 _I see blockchain as a technology that empowers people for the first time to challenge the power structures that define our society at a protocol level._